DoD-Platform-One/authservice/docs/overview.md

 ## How it works

-First, Authservice must be [enabled](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/8ea3e68ae2b431a5f60d0a6c6a5453bfd2a3fa16/chart/values.yaml#L511) through the addons functionality of Big Bang.
-This will cause an instance of Authservice and HAProxy to be deployed into the `authservice` namespace.
-For every other Big Bang package that has SSO enabled ([e.g.](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/8ea3e68ae2b431a5f60d0a6c6a5453bfd2a3fa16/chart/values.yaml#L208), the respective application will redirect all unauthenticated requests to HAProxy which will then delegate the authN/Z request to Authservice and ultimately the backend SSO provider.
-All unauthenticated requests will ultimately be redirected to either the [authentication URL](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/8ea3e68ae2b431a5f60d0a6c6a5453bfd2a3fa16/chart/values.yaml#L75) specified in the Big Bang values file or in an [individual chain](https://repo1.dso.mil/platform-one/big-bang/apps/core/authservice/-/blob/078f3c457b9aeb4cc5ce38b7f939f4a08c81a496/README.md#chains).
+First, Authservice must be [enabled](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/tree/master/chart/values.yaml#L511) through the addons functionality of Big Bang.
+This will cause an instance of Authservice to be deployed into the `authservice` namespace.
+For every workload in the cluster that is labeled with the value of the [selector](https://repo1.dso.mil/platform-one/big-bang/apps/core/authservice/-/blob/main/chart/values.yaml#L160), the respective application will then redirect all requests through Authservice which will then validate a user through the backend SSO provider and then foward to the workload as normal.
+Each workload placed behind authservice must have a matching [individual chain](https://repo1.dso.mil/platform-one/big-bang/apps/core/authservice/-/tree/main/README.md#chains).

+Please review the BigBang [Architecture Document](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/master/charter/packages/authservice/Architecture.md) for more information about it's role within BigBang.